 Schizophrenia is a chronic, disabling and serious brain disorder that affects approximately 2.4 million American adults or 1 in 100 people.
 The World Health Organization ranks schizophrenia as the sixth leading cause of disability worldwide.
 Schizophrenia typically starts in the late teens to mid-30s and equally affects men and women and all ethnic and racial groups Schizophrenia is a chronic, disabling, and serious medical illness.
 Its causes are not well understood.
 People with schizophrenia can suffer from a wide range of symptoms, including hallucinations, delusions, disorganized thinking, lack of emotion, and the inability to make decisions, among others.

 On October 28, 2010, the U.S. FDA approved Sunovion's Latuda® (lurasidone HCl) tablets for adult patients with schizophrenia.
 LATUDA is available by prescription in pharmacies across the United States and Puerto Rico.
-For more information please visit www.LATUDA.com.
+Please see Medication Guide and Boxed Warnings at www.LATUDA.com.